nelsonfigueroa/nelson.cloud/content/about.md

 - Set up New Relic for metrics monitoring on all NGINX nodes and set up a dashboard for observability.
 - Create redirects to maintain edmunds.com SEO rankings with CloudFront and Lambda@Edge functions written in Python
 - Developed and Deployed New Relic User Management Service with Python, API Gateway, Lambda, DynamoDB, and Okta.
+- Use AWS Athena to query access logs and identify malicious IP addresses and exposed internal services
 - Remediate security vulnerabilities across all infrastructure.

 {{< /detail-tag >}}